rishav79/anudip_project/README.md

 # anudip_project
-This is my hotel management project using core java, JDBC, MySQL.
+This is my Supermarket management project using core java, JDBC, MySQL.